-Further excavations were carried out here in 2019 by kind permission of the owner Mr A. Maier.
+Excavations were carried out in 2019 by kind permission of the owner Mr A. Maier.
 Beneath 20cm of topsoil and grass, the agger at the southeast corner of the field comprises an orangey brown, clay subsoil covered by a thin pebbly gravel layer.
 Towards the middle of the field, the same subsoil is topped by a more substantial layer of sparse limestone pieces and pebbly gravel some 7cm thick.
 The north west portion was also excavated, but found to have been disturbed by mining activity.
 In August 2019, Western Power Limited dug a narrow but 80cm deep trench around the perimeter of the southern half of the field to facilitate laying an earthing cable.
-Where the trench crossed the agger at the south east end, the soil contained significant quantities of pebbles and gravel.
+Where the trench crossed the supposed agger at the south east end, the soil contained quantities of pebbles and gravel.
 Away from here the ground contained none.
-Probing of the field has produced the same results - the agger is gravelly and stony and the field is not.
+Probing of the field has produced the same results.
 Clearly this feature is anomalous.
-It has the superficial appearance of a plough damaged Roman road but too little remains to be comfortable with this identification.
+It has the superficial appearance of a plough damaged path or linear feature (e.g. medieval lynchett) but too little remains to be comfortable with this identification.
 It could equally have been created by mining, quarrying or agricultural processes.
 Perhaps it is a remnant natural landform.
-The outcome here is indeterminate.
+The outcome is indeterminate.